 Ragged Mountain Road, Danbury

 Skiable Terrain: 249 acres

 7 Lifts, 57 trails

-Tenney has not opened several seasons.
-Tenney did offer big mountain skiing with a small hill feel.
+Tenney re-opened in 2018 after several seasons closed.
+Tenney offers big mountain skiing, 1400′ vertical, with a small hill feel.
 Panoramic views, a family friendly feel, terrain parks, and affordable pricing make Tenney worth the winter visit.

 Tenney Mountain Road, Plymouth

 Waterville Valley has a long-standing reputation, since 1966, as a destination for action-packed winter family fun.
 Located just off NH’s I-93 on beautiful Mt Tecumseh, at 4,004′.
 WV is under returning ownership with Tom Corcoran and GM Bob Fries, bought by the Sununu family in 2010, Waterville is returning to its family friendly traditions.
 Waterville offers terrain from mellow to moguls, plus bumps, glades, and terrain features in Exhibition Park and South Street Park.
 Waterville has ski school programs for every age, ability level and preference on up to racing.
 The nearby resort village and Town Square offer lodging, dining, cross-country skiing and ice-skating, plus a sport center with indoor tennis and swimming, all with splendid valley and mountain views.

 Ski Area Road, Waterville Valley

 Skiable Terrain: 265 acres